cawhitworth/weatherduino/README.md

      1 0 1 0 1 1 0 1 | 181
      0 0 1 1 1 1 0 1 | 188
      1 0 0 0 0 0 0 1 | 129

+**Monday evening**

+Now have a python script that monitors the serial port for the arduino's output and "decodes" the packets as best we know how at the moment.

+I'm really not convinced the decoding is "real" at the moment but I'm basically relying on watching the difference in the bits by eye - for constant conditions, the packets really vary very little, so verifying bit differences for small changes should be possible.